aristanetworks/atd-public/labguides/source/media-bgp.rst

             router bgp 2
                 neighbor 10.127.34.3 remote-as 2

+            leaf4(config)#configure
+            leaf4(config)#router bgp 2
+            leaf4(config-router-bgp)#neighbor 10.127.34.3 remote-as 2

-      The session we are setting up on Leaf4 to Spin2 is considered a point-to-point iBGP (Internal BGP) connection because they are part of the same autonamous-system (AS).
+      The BGP session we are setting up on **Leaf4** to **Spine2** is considered a point-to-point iBGP (Internal BGP) connection because they are a part of the same autonomous-system (AS).

       .. note::
-        Although there are mechanisms to allow all incoming BGP sessions to be established, those are corner cases in which you will use that approach and it is best common practice to specify your desired neighbor to establish a session with along with a md5 hash password for an extral level of security
+        Although there are mechanisms to allow all incoming BGP sessions to be established, these are typically corner cases in which you will use that approach.
+It is best common practice to specify your desired neighbor to establish a session with along with a md5 hash password for an extra level of security.

-   3. By default the BGP protocol will only re-advertise what eBGP (external) prefixes it has leaned to its other iBGP / eBGP peers.
-We need to tell the BGP process what to advertise by various methods.
-In this session we want the router to advertise its connected (vlan) prefix
+   3. By default, the BGP protocol will only re-advertise eBGP (external) prefixes it has leaned to its other iBGP / eBGP peers.
+We will need to tell the BGP process what to advertise by various methods.
+In this lab we want the router to advertise its connected (vlan) prefix

         .. code-block:: text